MatejGolian/accessibilityOverlay/README.md

 overlay := accessibilityOverlay() ; Create a new overlay object overlay.addHotspotButton("Button 1", 120, 180, "focusButton", "activateButton") ; Add a button that will get clicked at the coordinates specified once the button is activated and make it trigger the "focusButton" and "activateButton" functions overlay.addHotspotButton("Button 2", 180, 180, "focusButton", "activateButton") ; Add a second button

+; Set up keyboard shortcuts and navigation (items wrap automatically) tab::Overlay.focusNextControl() ; Move focus to the next control +tab::Overlay.focusPreviousControl() ; Move focus to the previous control right::Overlay.focusNextTab() ; If the current control is a tab control use the right arrow to focus the next tab left::Overlay.focusPreviousTab() ; If the current control is a tab control use the left arrow to focus the previous tab enter::Overlay.activateCurrentControl() ; Activate the currently focused control ctrl::accessibilityOverlay.stopSpeech() ; Stops SAPI (does not do anything in case of NVDA, since that's not needed)

 return ; End auto-execute section